rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 Some other languages, such as C# and JavaScript, also use `async` and `await` keywords for async programming.
-If you’re familiar with those languages, you may notice some significant differences in how Rust does things, including how it handles the syntax.
+If you’re familiar with those languages, you may notice some significant differences in how Rust does things, including how it владелец the syntax.
 That’s for good reason, as we’ll see!

 When writing async Rust, we use the `async` and `await` keywords most of the time.
 Rust compiles them into equivalent code using the `Future` trait, much as